jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Gives the player a chance to read the manual or examine notices

 - End and reset the level when the timer hits zero

-- Move Timer to its own class and object

-- Set up leading zeroes on the timer

 # Sound setup
 - Play title theme on the start screen